StephanHCB/tpl2git-operator/README.md

 operator-sdk create api --group tpl2git --version v1alpha1 --kind Renderer --resource --controller
 ```

-edit `api/v1alpha1/renderer_types.go` to define the fields of your custom resource, then run `make` to
+edit `api/v1alpha1/renderer_types.go` to define the fields of your custom resource.

-adapt the code to reflect your changes.
+run `make` to adapt the code to reflect your changes.

+run `make manifests` to create the custom resource definition manifests.